Kion-Smith/SnakeClone/README.md

 # SnakeClone
-Trying to understand how to program games in java
+Trying to understand how to program games in java.
+Most things within this project are experimental as I learn